H3m3ra/JWAdventOfCodeVSCS/README.md

 	status:  active unfinished

 ## Description
+	A project for [Advent of Code](https://adventofcode.com/) coding tasks.
+	This project separates solving AoC tasks in two different parts:
+		1. A program (**handler**, client) to organize storing puzzle inputs and tests and start solving requests to different programs.
+		2. A program (**program**, service(s)) to solve tasks.
+	This creates the work to choose/create a **handler** and **program**s with handling "JWAoCProgramInterface" requests/responses but
+	gain the freedom of independent implementation in any coding language without wasting time in reimplementing the correct puzzle input access or execution of tests.
+	  Solutions can be distributed or stored as completed program and their calculated results can be compared and stored without any additional daily effort.

-	1. Contains *handler*s to organise solving AdventOfCode tasks by calling any extern solving *program*.
+	1. Contains **handler**s to organize solving AdventOfCode tasks by calling any extern solving **program**.
-		The *handler*'s features should be:
+		The **handler**'s features should be:
 			+ simple access to stored tasks, inputs and tests
 				+ configurate own naming system
 			+ saving results and metrics in a .csv